|

 MANY NAMES PRESS: DESIGN & LETTERPRESS

-houses a 6x10 inch platen printing press called a Chandler & Price
+A letterpress arts and book design graphic arts studio houses a platen printing press called a Chandler

-broadsides, stationery, poetry books, invitations and myriad other
+awards, poetry, chapbooks and broadsides, poetry books, and a myriad of

-I have been a printer for almost 30 years now, there isn't a
+I have been a printer for over 30 years now, there isn't a lot I don't

-lot I don't know about presses and techniques - both letterpress
+know about presses and techniques - both letterpress and offset.

 Consultations, expert editing and writing for all your printing,